edwinekyang/srpms/docs/AgileOverPlanDriven.md

 - As of today, plan-driven only used in projects that does not allow easy change of implementation, or life critical
   - For example, hardware design, embedded system, space program
+  - Large scale project would use agile-plan-driven hybrid method to collaborate with remote teams
-- For most software project, people find that plan-driven often does not deliver the thing they actually want
+- For most software projects, people find that plan-driven often does not deliver the thing they actually want
 - Agile then emerge, on the purpose of reflecting user's need rather than the implementation more accurately

 ## Why not document requirements